JeremyRand/zeronet-yacy/README.md

 only=true
 ~~~

+### Install DNSSEC-Trigger

+Configure DNSSEC-Trigger's Unbound instance to use ncdns for `bit.` as per the ncdns docs.

 ### Install ZeroNet

 Make sure you enable transproxy mode, but leave the default port.
 Enable Tor if you like.